Carbon footprint of Flemish consumption

 Soil contamination and remediation

-Soil is contaminated by all kinds of human activities involving environmentally hazardous materials such as heavy metals, organic substances...
+Soil is contaminated with environmentally hazardous substances such as heavy metals, organic matter and pesticides due to a variety...